Slavery and Human Trafficking Statement

-Supply Chain We insist on ethical standards from all of our suppliers.
-All our suppliers are required to sign up to our Supplier Code of Conduct which states that suppliers must insure that no forced labor, including bonded, indentured and involuntary prison labor, inclusive of human trafficking and slavery, is used.
-Accordingly, any work performed by an employee that is involuntary and/or performed under threat of physical harm or other penalty is prohibited.
-Only voluntary employment may be utilized and employees must be allowed to terminate their employment at any time upon reasonable notice.
+We insist on ethical standards from all of our suppliers.
+All our suppliers are required to work in line with our Supplier Code of Conduct which states that suppliers must ensure that no forced labour, including bonded, indentured and involuntary prison labour, inclusive of human trafficking and slavery, is used.
+Accordingly, any work performed involuntary by an employee and/or performed under threat of physical harm or other penalty is prohibited.
+Only voluntary employment may be utilised and employees must be allowed to terminate their employment at any time upon reasonable notice.

 Our Code of Conduct is mandatory and extends to every individual working for or on our behalf.
 The Code of Conduct requires all of us to act ethically and comply with legal requirements at all times, putting our principles into practice in everything we do.
 This financial year, our Code of Conduct is updated, and all employees are trained (again) through an online e-learning module on our Code of Conduct.
 We’re committed to being a Great Place to Work and supporting the welfare, development and collaborative engagement of our people.
 Employees can report any concerns of wrongdoing, including human rights violations to designated contact persons or confidential advisors.